C. V. Spur Loadout

 Overview

-The site was first known as Acco, and was built by Utah Power & Light as a coal loading site south of Price in the late 1970s.
-It was intended as a site to transload coal from trucks, from UP&L's coal mines in the area, to rail cars for shipment to other customers, including UP&L's own coal-fired power plants in other locations such as their Gadsby plant in Salt Lake City.
+It was intended as a site to transload coal from trucks from UP&L's coal mines in the area, to rail cars for shipment to UP&L's own coal-fired power plants in other locations such as their Gadsby plant in Salt Lake City.
+UP&L's new Huntington power plant was not yet completed and in service.

 Three large coal loadouts were constructed to serve these IPP unit coal trains.
-First was the already existing C. V. Spur, south of Price.
+First was an expansion of the loading site at Acco on the existing C. V. Spur, south of Price.
 The second was a new flood loader on Utah Railway for the Star Point mine (formerly the Wattis mine), which went into service in January 1986.
 The third site was a new flood loader at Wildcat, also on Utah Railway.
 (Read more about Wildcat) (Read more about the Star Point mine)

 Timeline